Excello-cz/ipsec-xfrm/README.md

+# ipsec-xfrm

-This repository contains OpenRC service `ipsec-xfrm` which loads ipsec xfrm rules from `/var/lib/ipsec/ipsechost` file and applies them `ip xfrm` command.
+This repository contains OpenRC service `ipsec-xfrm` which loads ipsec xfrm rules from `/var/lib/ipsec/ipsechost` file and applies them with `ip xfrm` command.

 The `ipsec-xfrm-update` script syncs rules from remote rsync service, merges all synced files to `ipsechosts-update` and reloads the `ipsec-xfrm` service.